- Insurance companies make money on your premiums and lose money on every claim they pay out. For this reason, they are reluctant to pay out claims.

 - If you are injured by someone without insurance or with less insurance than you, file a claim with your own insurance company for uninsured or underinsured motorist benefits.

-For more information, please contact Tichenor & Dziuba LLP to schedule a free consultation.
+For more information, please contact Tichenor Dziuba Law Office to schedule a free consultation.